Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-108:
+New in this latest version release-109:

 1.)
-The modder-centered Public method PQSMod_BiomeSampler.GetPreciseBiome(double lat, double lon, CelestialBody cb) was not translating coordinates correctly.
-This has been fixed.
-The more commonly used method PQSMod_BiomeSampler.GetCachedBiome was not affected by this bug.
+Activate a new PQS-biome coordinate caching mechanism.
+Uses a dictionary lookup on nearby biome coordinate queries to speed up the process (yes, we had a command for this before, but it didn't use the caching system until now.
+It's ready for primetime).

 Known Bugs: